iamgideonsa/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-# Data Structures: Lists, Tuples
+# 0x04.
+Python - More Data Structures: Set, Dictionary

 This project was done during **ALX SE Studies** at **ALX School**.
 The end game is to know about sets, dictionaries, and functions to handle data structures like lambda, map, reduce, and filter in **Python**.